 Want to Start a Films For Action chapter in Your City?
 Join us!

-Our city chapter platform provides a growing suite of free technical tools and resources to make creating your own robust, independent media hub for your city as easy as possible.
+Our city chapter platform provides a suite of free technical tools and resources to make creating your own robust, independent media hub for your city as easy as possible.

 Our City Chapters lie at the heart of our mission to provide independent and alternative media for local communities.
 By networking these chapters via a single international hub, our ultimate vision is to see thousands of city chapters springing up across the world, providing a people-powered media that exists explicitly to support the movements working to change the world.